Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 ## Step 2: Setting Up the Miner
 Now you will want to create a new text file and rename it to `Run-Miner-Solo-Nvidia.bat` (**Make sure the file ends with .bat**).
-Edit the file (Right Click > Edit), and enter this `ccminer.exe --algo=scrypt:11 -o 127.0.0.1:42070 -u test -p test --no-longpoll --no-getwork --no-stratum --coinbase-addr=ADDRESS` (make sure that you replace `ADDRESS` to your address).
+Edit the file (Right Click > Edit), and enter this `ccminer.exe --algo=scrypt:11 -o 127.0.0.1:42070 -u test -p test --no-longpoll --no-getwork --no-stratum --coinbase-addr=ADDRESS --max-temp=85` (make sure that you replace `ADDRESS` to your address).
+A safety measure has been added which prevents your graphics card from overheating (`--max-temp=85`).
+Only remove this option if you know what you are doing.

 ## Step 3: Start Mining
 Make sure that your network is running, and you can open `Run-Miner-Solo-Nvidia.bat`!